katipunan/daga/README.md

 # Project features

-* Display a splash screen on app startup.
+* Displays a splash screen on app startup.
 The splash screen will do nothing other than increment a progress bar by 20% every 1 second.
 When the progress bar reachers 100%, the main screen is loaded.
-* Demonstrate how to use ProMotion and RMQ together.
+* Demonstrates how to use ProMotion and RMQ together.
 All screens will be ProMotion screens

 # How to benefit from this project